 To reserve your place on the tour, you will need to pay a deposit of 25%.
 Bookings will only be made once your travel documentation and insurance have been checked in full and the required deposit has been paid.
-The remaining balance will be payable within 15 days of final confirmation.
+The remaining balance will be payable 30 days before the starting of the tour.
 Both the deposit and the final payment can be made by bank transfer, credit card, or PayPal.
 Paying the initial deposit is accepted as confirmation that you have read and accepted all the conditions.

 All this prices are with the private driver/tour guide included.
 However, if you wish to travel independently, please let us know and we will quote a different price for you.

 To ensure a truly personalized service and a tour that meets your unique needs, our tour has been specifically designed for a group of no more than six people.